 All students are expected to maintain standards of conduct suitable and acceptable to the clinical environment.
-Examples of unsatisfactory conduct are included in the following list, but are not limited to those listed below:
+Examples of unsatisfactory conduct include, but are not limited to:

-- 1. Failure to meet 75% of total clinical objectives satisfactorily. - 2.
-Failure to achieve a satisfactory score in a critical skill. - 3.
+1. Failure to meet 75% of total clinical objectives satisfactorily.

+- 2. Failure to achieve a satisfactory score in a critical skill. - 3.
 Unethical behavior, including, but not limited to, falsification of data, breach of confidentiality, or theft. - 4.
 Putting patients and/or others in emotional or physical jeopardy.